keymanapp/keyman/common/web/gesture-recognizer/docs/web-reintegration.md

 perspective of each touch point individually for further processing... effectively splitting multi-touchpoint events into multiple _individual_ events while keeping the metadata organized over each touchpoint's lifetime.

+## From change/web/internal-gesture-src-nomenclature

+In case someone has to trace this history on things:

+- `TrackedInput` is now `ComplexGestureSource`.
+- `TrackedPoint` is now `SimpleGestureSource`.
+- `TrackedPath`  is now `GesturePath`.